 Walking Tours & Walking Safaris for Solo Travelers

-Probably our most frequent request from solo travellers in South Africa is that they want to join others on a walking tour.
+Probably our most frequent request from solo travelers in South Africa is that they want to join others on a walking tour.

-Unfortunately this is often NOT possible.
-Though South Africa has some stunning walking terrain, we don’t have local companies who specialize in set departure walking tours.
+Unfortunately, this is often NOT possible.
+Though South Africa has some stunning walking terrain, we don’t have local companies that specialize in set departure walking tours.

 Options for the Solo Traveller for Walking

 So generally if you are traveling alone and want to do some walking, you should look at combining some of the ideas that we mentioned above. ie. combine private transfers with some walking day tours.

 This is usually an inviting environment for the solo traveler.
 Zambia is the spiritual home of walking safaris but we can also tailor-make a walking safari in Zimbabwe…